-The best dining and nightlife spots in Mykonos
+The best Mykonos nightlife and dining spots

-Every night out on this fabled Cycladic island is an occasion.
+Every night out on this fabled Cycladic isle is an occasion.
 From a meal in a traditional Greek taverna to the most refined international tastes, there’s an elegance and style to the food that sets Mykonos apart.
 Not just from other Greek islands but all other destinations.

 If you’ve got an image of a beach & nightlife combo on Mykonos, this is probably it.
 Psarou beach is where it all began as humble fish tavernas started adding layers of sophistication to their decor and menu.
 Now, the champagne is on ice here for much of the year, with a food and nightlife experience that gets all five stars and more.
 From the luxury sunbeds and parasols on the beach, you can slip effortlessly into one of the bars or restaurants.
 Signature cocktails, lobster, seabass ceviche, salmon gravlax, Kobe beef or perfectly grilled catch-of-the-day with nothing but lemon, extra-virgin olive oil and a lot of Mykonian love… You get the idea.